intino/subject-store/README.md

 		.collect();
 ```

-Subjects can be queried using a DSL that combines filters and sorting instructions.
+Subjects can also be queried using a DSL that combines filters and sorting instructions.

 ```java
 Subject newestBuilding = store.subjects("type:building root order:year?num&desc").first();